-It can be noted also that, in the case of a typical Web browser, more DNS requests are sent, for instance to prefetch resources that the user may query later, or when autocompleting the URL in the address bar (which obviously is a big privacy concern).
+It can be noted also that, in the case of a typical Web browser, more DNS requests than stricly necessary are sent, for instance to prefetch resources that the user may query later, or when autocompleting the URL in the address bar.
+Both are a big privacy concern since they may leak information even about non-explicit actions.
+For instance, just reading a local HTML page, even without selecting the hyperlinks, may trigger DNS requests.